 - The Dallas Floodway Levee System includes sumps and drainage systems for 51 square miles of watershed protected by the levees.

-- Six pump stations move floodwaters from the sumps behind the Dallas Floodway levees to the Trinity River, while an additional pump station serves the Rochester Levee.
-A seventh pump station is planned for the future.
+- Six pump stations move floodwaters from the sumps behind the Dallas Floodway levees to the Trinity River, while an additional pump station serves the Rochester Levee, bringing the total to seven.